pauvarela3/senior_project_pentago/README.md

     pip install numpy

 TODO:
   Add rules to check for win for pentago.
-  Add user interface and graphics using pygame or tkinter.
+(DONE and UPLOADED) Add user interface and graphics using pygame or tkinter.
   Animation for the rotation of each quadrant